AMOSSHE events

 The reduced fee places are for all three days of the conference, and include accommodation at the conference venue, all meals and access to the evening events.
 Travel to and from the conference isn’t included, so you’ll need to arrange and pay for this yourself.

-In return for the reduced fee place, we’ll ask you to write a short article about what you learned at the conference, the value of attending to your professional development, and how others might benefit by taking part.
-We’ll publish your article on our website.
+In return for the reduced fee place, we’ll arrange for you to meet the conference leads during the event to gather your feedback, and we'll ask you to record a short vlog or write a short article about what you learned at the conference, the value of attending to your professional development, and how others might benefit by taking part.
+We’ll publish your vlog or article on our website.

-Watch this space for more information about how to apply for one of the reduced fee places.
+Here's how to apply for one of the reduced fee places:

 Top